Learning with Google Classroom

 Helpful buttons in Classroom

-Note: if there are two images below, the first image is for a laptop/Chromebook and the second image is for an iPad.
+Note: where there are two images shown, the first image is for a laptop/Chromebook and the second image is for an iPad.

 Classwork tab - See assignments, resources, and materials your teachers has posted.